brennanbrown/stars/index.md

 - [pawelborkar/awesome-repos](https://github.com/pawelborkar/awesome-repos) - A curated list of awesome repositories full of free resources.
 - [sdmg15/Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit) - :link: Some useful websites for programmers.
 - [lmammino/awesome-learn-by-playing](https://github.com/lmammino/awesome-learn-by-playing) - A collection of tech resources that allow you to learn new things by playing games
-- [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - A curated list of awesome articles and resources to learn and practice about software architecture, patterns, and principles.
+- [mehdihadeli/awesome-software-architecture](https://github.com/mehdihadeli/awesome-software-architecture) - A curated list of awesome articles, videos, and other resources to learn and practice about software architecture, patterns, and principles.
 - [learn-anything/reddit](https://github.com/learn-anything/reddit) - Awesome Reddit subreddits
 - [rubymorillo/pocket-tech-writing-list](https://github.com/rubymorillo/pocket-tech-writing-list) - A small but formidable list of technical writing resources for developers
 - [bradtraversy/design-resources-for-developers](https://github.com/bradtraversy/design-resources-for-developers) - Curated list of design and UI resources from stock photos, web templates, CSS frameworks, UI libraries, tools and much more